Monarch butterfly: Captive rearing

-Humans interact with monarchs when rearing them in captivity, which has become increasingly popular.
-However, risks occur in this controversial activity.
+Humans interact with monarchs when rearing them in captivity.
+This has become increasingly popular.
+This is considered to be a controversial activity.
 On one hand, captive rearing has many positive aspects.
-Monarchs are bred in schools and used for butterfly releases at hospices, memorial events, and weddings.
+Monarchs are reared in schools and used for butterfly releases at hospices, memorial events, and weddings.
 Memorial services for the September 11 attacks include the release of captive-bred monarchs.
 Monarchs are used in schools and nature centers for educational purposes.
 Adult monarchs will extend their proboscises to reach people's fingertips.
 With assistance, they will also extend their proboscises into a dish containing artificial food.

 On the other hand, this practice becomes problematic when monarchs are "mass-reared".
 Stories in the Huffington Post in 2015 and Discover magazine in 2016 have summarized the controversy around this issue.

 The frequent media reports of monarch declines have encouraged many homeowners to attempt to rear as many monarchs as possible in their homes and then release them to the wild to "boost the monarch population".
 Some individuals, such as one in Linn County, Iowa, have reared thousands of monarchs at the same time.

 Some monarch scientists do not condone the practice of rearing "large" numbers of monarchs in captivity for release into the wild because of the risks of genetic issues and disease spread.
 One of the biggest concerns of mass rearing is the potential for spreading the monarch parasite Ophryocystis elektroscirrha into the wild.
 This parasite can rapidly build up in captive monarchs, especially if they are housed together.
 The parasite spores can quickly contaminate all housing equipment so all subsequent monarchs reared in the same containers become infected.
 One researcher stated that rearing more than 100 monarchs constitutes "mass rearing" and should not be done.